 Returning from Tokyo, en route to Cincinnati, Ford made a stop in Los Angeles and got a job doing demos for Motown's music-publishing division, Jobete.
 As word of her vocal prowess got around, Ford became a much-in-demand session vocalist.
 Ford can rightfully make claim to being "Ms. New Jill" before there was new jack.
 She signed with Total Experience Records, home of the Gap Band.
 Ford can be heard on their hit single "I Found My Baby."
 The new jack sound owes a lot to the artists of Total Experience.

-Ford debuted as a recording artist in her own right on Pennye, which yielded two R&B charters, "Change Your Wicked Ways" and the slammin' "Dangerous" (the 12" is a must-find for dance fans).
+Ford debuted as a recording artist in her own right (under the name Pennye Ford) on Pennye, which yielded two R&B charters, "Change Your Wicked Ways" and the slammin' "Dangerous" (the 12" is a must-find for dance fans).
 With production by Jonah Ellis, Oliver Scott, Jimmy Hamilton and Maurice Hayes ("Have Myself a Good Time"), and Yarborough and Peoples ("Don't Stop the Music"), Pennye was loaded with sassy soulfulness and is a good precursor of the new jack sound.
 Ford was even a one-woman band on the track "Serious Love."
 She also did a duet with Scott, "Silent Night," on A Total Experience Xmas (Total Experience/RCA, 1984).

 In 1986, Ford replaced Lorena Shelby as the lead singer of Klymaxx ("I Miss You").
 After a year on the road, Ford joined the SOS Band for a six-month stint, including recording "It's Time to Move" for the Police Academy soundtrack.
 Shortly afterward, Ford began working as the principal background singer with Chaka Khan, touring Europe, and continued doing session work, including two albums for funkmeister George Clinton.
 It was through her work with Chaka Khan that Ford wound up taking a trip to Germany in late 1989.
 Khan had moved to London and called Ford to substitute for her when she couldn't make a session.
 The session was for a new group called Snap who was recording a song called "The Power."
 Based on the runaway success of the record, Ford did a one-year tour with the group.
 As the co-writer of four Snap singles, "The Power," "Oops Up," "Mary Had a Little Boy," and the Euro hit "Cult of Snap," which collectively sold nine million copies, Ford's talents came to the attention of Soul II Soul's Jazzie B; she worked with him on two albums (Vol. III: Just Right) and on tracks for Teena Marie, Johnny Gill ("Wrap Your Body Tight" remix), and Betty Wright's "Paradise."
 Ford can be also heard on tracks by Chaka Khan, Mica Paris, Kym Myzelle, and Massive Attack.
 Upon leaving Snap, Ford was the object of a major-label bidding war that resulted in her signing to Columbia/Sony in June 1991.